kayac/ecspresso/README.md

 - fujiwara/ecspresso@2.0.3
   - The latest version of v2.x

+`version: latest` is not recommended because it may cause unexpected behavior when the new version of ecspresso is released.

 Orb `fujiwara/ecspresso@2.0.2` supports `version-file: path/to/file` installs ecspresso that version written in the file.
 This version number does not have `v` prefix, For example, `2.0.0`.

 ### GitHub Actions